scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 ---

-## ✅ Example: Filter by Multiple Contact Records Using the Relations Field
+## ✅ Example: Filter by Multiple Contact Records
 _This example returns all records in the selected object that are related to two specific contacts, based on their contact IDs._
 ➡️ **Note:** When using the `relations` filter, only the `eq` (equals) operator is supported.